Wolfenswan/Digital-Humanities-Link-Repository/Readme.md

 This is very much a work in progress and by no means complete.
 Feel free to raise issues or create pull requests to add new content.

-## Associations and General Projects
+## Associations and Collections of Projects
 ### Umbrella associations
 - [Center for Digital Research in the Humanities](https://cdrh.unl.edu/)
 - [Verband DHd](https://dig-hum.de/) - Digital Humanities im deutschsprachigen Raum *_de*